Matthew Low

 - Impacts of viral diseases on survival and fecundity in house crickets reared for the insects-as-food industry: can disease management improve sustainability?

-- The effect of observer bias in snow leopard monitoring and the development of a disease monitoring network in High Asia
+- The effect of observer bias in snow leopard ecological monitoring and the development of a disease monitoring network in High Asia

 - Long-term trends of seabirds on the Great Barrier Reef: patterns and causes